Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 	Ukshaka swings blindly in a panic at her assailants and misses.
 	A door bursts open next to [[Ochitsuite Arashi|Ochi]] surprising him and revealing another Tengu who looks equally surprised at the scene before him.
 	Another tengu appears and stabs [[Ochitsuite Arashi|Ochi]].
-	Grayson takes note of more Tengu appearing to the south from doors further down the long hall and attempts to keep them from joining the fray with surpressing fire stepping between shots toward his targets.
+	[[Grayson]] takes note of more Tengu appearing to the south from doors further down the long hall and attempts to keep them from joining the fray with surpressing fire stepping between shots toward his targets.
-	Helgarval mimics Wei Yan and roasts the unprepared ravens.
+	[[Helgarval]] mimics [[Wei Yan]] and roasts the unprepared ravens.
 	Someone fires an arrow [[Ochitsuite Arashi|Ochi]] but narrowly misses.
 	[[Ochitsuite Arashi|Ochi]] is blocking a doorway still stemming the flow of Ninja from one of the rooms.

 	2.

 	[[Naoto no Hatsuyuki|Noe]] strikes out with more of her martial arts devastating more of the circling ravens and then vanishes.
-	Zio disappears in one place and appears in another performing more arcane incantations and movements and fires a blast of heat at the last of the frenzied ravens.
+	[[Zio]] disappears in one place and appears in another performing more arcane incantations and movements and fires a blast of heat at the last of the frenzied ravens.
 	[[Ochitsuite Arashi|Ochi]] reaches into his belt pouch and pulls out a handful of caltrops which he scatters across the floor in front of the crowded doorway.
 	Wei yan continues spitting fire upon the enemies.
 	Ukshaka still blinded remains in place unsure of what to do.
 	One of the freshly singed ninja passes across the caltrops and leaps back favoring an injured foot.
 	Koya touches [[Ochitsuite Arashi|Ochi]] with a want rejuvenating him.
 	Another ninja attempts to pass through the caltrop filled portal also gaining a limp but continues on to strike at [[Ochitsuite Arashi|Ochi]] and misses.
-	Grayson continues to stem the tide of ninja attempting to reinforce from further south in the hall with a hail of arrows stepping further towards them.
+	[[Grayson]] continues to stem the tide of ninja attempting to reinforce from further south in the hall with a hail of arrows stepping further towards them.
-	Helgarval continues adding to the flames started by Wei Yan.
+	[[Helgarval]] continues adding to the flames started by [[Wei Yan]].
-	One of the ninja fires his own bow at Grayson who is unharmed as Another swings past [[Ochitsuite Arashi|Ochi]].
+	One of the ninja fires his own bow at [[Grayson]] who is unharmed as Another swings past [[Ochitsuite Arashi|Ochi]].

 	3.

 	[[Naoto no Hatsuyuki|Noe]] narrowly misses a ninja with her own blades in return.
-	Zio sprays a contained blizzard from his hands at the foes and two more of the ninja slump.
+	[[Zio]] sprays a contained blizzard from his hands at the foes and two more of the ninja slump.
 	[[Ochitsuite Arashi|Ochi]] closes on the ninja too cautious to traverse the caltrops going the the door into one of the rooms off of the long hall.

 	Inside ten sleeping pallets lay neatly arranged about this room.
 At the foot of each is a small locker for personal belongings and an open iron trapdoor sits in the floor and near the east wall.\

 	Inside [[Ochitsuite Arashi|Ochi]]s blade meets with the flesh of his target and finishes it.
-	Wei Yan joins [[Ochitsuite Arashi|Ochi]] in the room running along the wall to leap at the last remaining foe slashing as he does.
+	[[Wei Yan]] joins [[Ochitsuite Arashi|Ochi]] in the room running along the wall to leap at the last remaining foe slashing as he does.
 	Ukshaka continues to hold position blinded.
-	Grayson finishes Wei Yans work with a few more arrows.
+	[[Grayson]] finishes [[Wei Yan]]s work with a few more arrows.
 	The remaining human shadow sprints to the trap door and throws itself down and out of sight.

 	4.